harcokuppens/clean-classic-helloworld/README.md

 To simplify building and cleaning up the project we use some bash helpers scripts written around `clm`.
  To build the
-`HelloWorld` project you have to run the following Nitrile commands:
+`HelloWorld` project you have to run the following commands:

     ./build.bash               # builds the Clean project.
 Configure the build using the
                                # variables $projects, $libs and $srcDirs in this script.
-    ./cleanup.bash             # cleans up the project build ./cleanup.bash all         # cleans up the project build, and the Clean installation in the `clean/` folder ./install-clean-clm.bash   # (re)installs the  Clean installation in the `clean/` folder
+    ./cleanup.bash             # cleans up the project build ./cleanup.bash all         # cleans up the project build, and the Clean installation in the `clean/` folder ./install-clean-clm.bash   # (re)installs the Clean installation for x64 Linux in the `clean/` folder

 Note that  the Clean compiler and its libraries  are installed  using a 'classic' clean distribution from the Clean programming language website https://clean.cs.ru.nl/ into the project`s `clean/` subfolder.